the-argus/ziglike/doc/res.md

 - `res` is never move or copy assignable: you can only create one and then release it later.
 To perform an "assignment," you can `std::move` the value returned by `release` into the constructor of another `res`.

 - A `res` is guaranteed to be only one byte larger than `T`.

+- A `res` is not threadsafe: it is intended to be used by only one thread as a return value from a function.

 ## Type constraints